0xblobfish/PyProtector/README.md

-PyProtector is a Python obfuscator.
-PyProtector allows you to protect your python codes !
+## PyProtector is a Python obfuscator !

+PyProtector allows you to protect your python codes.<br />
 Using PyProtector you can :
 - [x] Invert the boolean values
 - [x] Obfuscate numbers